flowese/IdeogramWrapper/README.md

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository and send a pull request, or open an issue to discuss what you'd like to change.
 All contributions are welcome!

+## TODO

+### Pending Tasks and Features

+- Implement n_images for parameterizing the number of images to be generated (currently defaults to 4).
+- Implement auto-renewal of the session_cookie_token.
+- Generate different images from a list of prompts.
+- Implement an asynchronous version.
+- Study the possibility of implementing a user interface via Streamlit or Gradio (to be decided).